Easy Korean Cream Cheese Garlic Bread

 Mix garlic butter coating

-• Melt unsalted butter in a small saucepan over low heat.
-Add minced garlic, sweetened condensed milk, heavy cream, dried parsley, and an egg to the melted butter.
+In a small saucepan over low heat, melt the unsalted butter.
+Add the minced garlic, sweetened condensed milk, heavy cream, dried parsley, and an egg.
+Stir well until all the ingredients are fully combined.

 Prepare the bread rolls and bake

-• You don’t need to fill the gaps all the way to the center of the roll.
+Cut each roll into six segments like petals, making sure not to cut all the way through to the bottom.
+Squeeze the cream cheese mixture into the gaps between each segment, filling them about halfway.
 Leave some space for the filling to expand while baking.
-Save about 1/4 of the filling for later use.
+Save about a quarter of the filling for later.

-• Bake the rolls in the preheated 350˚F oven for 8-10 minutes, or until the top is golden brown and crisp.
+Add dollops of the remaining cream cheese mixture on top of each roll, then sprinkle with grated Parmesan cheese.
+Bake in a preheated 350˚F oven for 8-10 minutes, until golden brown and crisp.

-• Serve the rolls hot or warm, and enjoy the delicious combination of sweet and savory flavors.
+It’s normal for some garlic butter to drip off.
+Serve hot or warm, and enjoy the sweet and savory flavors.

 Storage and Reheating Tips